 This brings me to the end of 72 hours in Madrid, listing some notable Madrid tourist attractions.
 Madrid is a beautiful city and I highly recommend making it a part of your itinerary when you visit Spain.
 Thank you so much for reading!
 Finally, the main train station at Madrid has electronic lockers for you to store your luggage, so if your hotel does not have a concierge service or you are staying in an Airbnb, then this is a good option to check out so that you don’t have to haul your luggage around while touring the city.

 We spent only a week in Spain and could not cover all cities!
-So in case you want to visit Valencia, the third largest city in the country, read this superb Valencia guide to organize your travel itinerary.
+So in case you want to visit Valencia, the third largest city in the country, read this superb Valencia guide to organize your travel itinerary or if you are eager to explore the different parts of Spain this quick guide to different regions in Spain is super helpful.

 Like this post?
 Use one of the pins below!